Students may develop an individualized major in Archaeology by following the guidelines for planning a major.

 Cornell's One Course at a Time curriculum affords many immersion experiences that allow students to delve deeply into the subject matter.
 One way we do this is through block-long, off-campus courses to places like Greece and Rome.

-We also maintain a relationship with Iowa State Archaeologist John Doershuk, who teaches Intro to Archaeological Field Methods and other courses at Cornell, and who frequently extends research opportunities to our students through his lab at the University of Iowa.
+We also maintain a strong relationship with Iowa State Archaeologist John Doershuk, who teaches Intro to Archaeological Field Methods and other courses at Cornell, and who frequently extends research opportunities to our students through his lab at the University of Iowa.